 Chow Chow kootu, can be prepared in jiffy moments.
 One of the simple and straightforward kootu recipes.
 A topper in the list of chayote Indian recipes.

-So protein rich food in minutes, sounds very interesting right?
+So protein-rich food in minutes, sounds very interesting right?
 It was a busy morning, I dropped my son in the school as he missed his school bus.
 So, I left with a couple of minutes to prepare lunch for my hubby.
-Always this chow chow kootu recipe comes handy to pull me out from these type of crisis situations.
+Always this Chow Chow kootu recipe comes in handy to pull me out from these types of crisis situations.

 Very easy and simple to prepare without compromising with the nutrients.
 It is not necessary for the Indians to let them know about the health benefits of green gram, which has high proteins, vitamins, and minerals.
 So wealthy food in minutes, sounds terribly attention-grabbing right?

-Kootu is the side dish made usually with lentils.
+Kootu is a side dish made usually with lentils.
 For those who are hearing this term for the first time, it may sound funny and rhythmic.
-But chow chow is actually a common Tamil name for the chayote squash.
+But Chow chow is actually a common Tamil name for the chayote squash.

-Chow chow is also called as Bengalore birnjal.
-And sometimes domestically called as ‘Bangalore kathirikai kootu’.
-I presonally do not the significance of the city Bangalore with chayote squash, but this is how it is called as locally in Tamil Nadu.
+Chow chow is also called Bangalore brinjal.
+And sometimes domestically called as 'Bangalore kathirikai kootu'.
+I personally do not the significance of the city Bangalore with chayote squash, but this is how it is called locally in Tamil Nadu.

-This chow chow kootu-Indian recipe is made with chayote squash and yellow mung bean in the South Indian style.
+This Chow chow kootu-Indian recipe is made with chayote squash and yellow mung bean in the South Indian style.
 This is the authentic recipe of Tamil cuisine, which known for its less fat cooking.
-And this comfort food is the true example to support the fact.
+And this comfort food is a true example to support the fact.

 Like most of the Tamil recipes, this recipe is made with just a teaspoon of cooking oil.
 Made with the right proportion of vegetable, lentil, and fat.
 Hence, this is very healthy and delicious.
 Furthermore, it is super easy to make.

 This recipe is the right balance of protein, vitamins, and minerals.
-The mustard seeds, turmeric powder, and the asafoetida are also considered as the preventive medicines by the modern world.
+The mustard seeds, turmeric powder, and the asafoetida are also considered preventive medicines by the modern world.

 The asafoetida added in this recipe is not only for its flavor but also for its medicinal values.